 Pai Gow Poker isn’t particularly demanding, and with a bit of practice and a basic understanding of what it takes to beat the dealer, you should do just fine.

 That said, this article will teach you fundamental Pai Gow rules and offer some strategy advice as well to help you play the best way possible.

 How To Play Pai Gow Poker – Basic Rules

-Although it almost goes without saying, the goal of Pai Gow Poker is to beat the dealer, just like in Ultimate Texas Holdem or any other casino poker game for that matter.
+Although it almost goes without saying, the goal of Pai Gow Poker is to beat the dealer, just like in 3 Card Poker or Ultimate Texas Holdem or any other casino poker game for that matter.
 To do this, you’ll need to make two separate hands that are both stronger than the dealer’s two hands.
 Just stick with me, you will soon see what is going on.

 The game is played with the standard deck of 52 cards with the addition of a Joker.

 Joker is semi-wild in the Pai Gow game, as it can be used to complete any straights or flushes.
 In all other instances, the Joker is counted as an Ace.

 One thing to check in the rules of a particular casino is whether the wheel (A 2 3 4 5) is counted as it is or as the second-highest straight.
 Some venues still count the wheel as the second-best straight (for whatever reason), and it’s obviously an important piece of information to have before you start.

 A hand of Pai Gow Poker begins with all players posting their ante bet.
 After that, everyone (including the dealer) receives seven cards, face down.
 When you receive your cards, you’ll have a chance to look at them and will need to arrange them in two separate hands: